Mycophenolate

 What should I do if I forget to take a dose?

-If you are taking mycophenolate tablet, capsule, or suspension (Cellcept) take the missed dose as soon as you remember it.
+If you are taking mycophenolate tablet, capsule, or suspension (Cellcept, Myhibbin) take the missed dose as soon as you remember it.
 However, if the next dose is less than 2 hours away, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.

 What should I do in case of overdose?